The Salon

 Since then it has been a popular hairdressers for many years,

-but it's time to give it a bit of a makeover.
+but it was time to give it a bit of a makeover.

 The Ludgate Bakery in the early 1900s with its fleet of delivery horse & carts

-Our digital design of how the new salon will look
+Our digital design of how the new salon would look

-Scroll down to view photo galleries of the work we have done so far!
+Scroll down to view some photo galleries of the work we completed!

 Our Plan